gdcc/hello/CONTRIBUTING.md

 What is the release version for "hello"? (org.dataverse.test:hello) 0.0.2: :
 ```

-Next you will be asked what Git tag (GitHub release) should be.
+Next you will be asked what Git tag should be.
 It will default to `name-number` such as `hello-0.0.2` as shown below.
-Commonly on GitHub you'll see versions like `v0.0.2` instead but we are sticking with the defaults and accepting `hello-0.0.2` (for example).
+Commonly on GitHub you'll see tags like `v0.0.2`, but we are sticking with the defaults offered by the release plugin.
 Here's the prompt:

 ```
 What is SCM release tag or label for "hello"? (org.dataverse.test:hello) hello-0.0.2: :